jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       * I remove ``doe`` and all its children and their children with the ``-r/--recursive`` option

-        ..
-DANGER:: This is a destructive operation that takes a lot of work and time to undo on MacOS_ or Linux_/`Windows Subsystem for Linux`_.
+        .. danger:: This is a destructive operation that takes a lot of work and time to undo on MacOS_ or Linux_/`Windows Subsystem for Linux`_.
 Do you want to do it?

         .. code-block:: python
           :emphasize-lines: 1

           rm --recursive doe

-        the terminal_ goes back to the command line
+        the terminal_ goes back to the command line.

         - ``rm`` means ``remove``
         - ``--recursive`` or ``-r`` means remove child directories_ and what is in them until there is nothing left.
 It goes through every directory_ in the tree and removes everything